 Jason Penry, Ph.D.

-How I got to LSUS: One of my former summer baseball teammates (Kyle Melancon) attended LSUS and from everything I heard from Kyle and others, LSUS had a great reputation.
-The primary reason I came to LSUS is because the university gave me an opportunity to continue my baseball playing career after junior college.
+How I got to LSUS: One of my former summer baseball teammates (Kyle Melancon) attended LSUS and from everything I heard from Kyle and others, the university had a great reputation.
+I came to LSUS mainly because the university provided me a scholarship and an opportunity to continue my baseball playing career after junior college.

 Fond Memories of LSUS: Although I had a great time in the classroom and had great experiences there, most of my fond memories of LSUS come from outside the classroom, specifically my involvement with our baseball program, SGA (president, 2000-01) and student activities.
-I love the game of baseball and there was nothing like the feeling of being part of a team, especially with so many great players, pretty much all of them better than I was.
+I love the game of baseball and there was nothing like the feeling of being part of a team, especially with so many great players.

 Two of the people that I'll never forget were Brian Novogradac, who was the assistant director of student activities; he took me under his wing as served as a mentor and friend; and also Sharon Manson, director of student housing, who provided excellent customer service training while I was a resident assistant at University Court Apartments.
-It is honestly the best training I've ever received to this day.
+It is honestly the best training I've received.
 I can't say enough about how it helped to shape me as a professional.

-LSUS faculty who helped me: Head Baseball Coach Rocke Musgraves was my coach during my senior year.
+LSUS faculty who helped me: Former head coach Rocke Musgraves was hired before my senior season.
 To this day, he has served as a role model to me; he taught me and my teammates sportsmanship and to do things the right way.
 He's been successful because he is a first-class person and treats people the right way.

 Dr. William Pederson was my political science professor.
 I loved attending his class.
 He has an interesting style and is brilliant.
 Over the years, it always made me happy to be flipping through the channels and see him on CSPAN.
 I've stayed in touch with him and he's always been encouraging to me.

 How LSUS helped me succeed: Being a Pilot is special to me because the university provided me opportunities to grow.
-In August 1998, I remember the SGA president (Nick Crafts) when I first arrived at LSUS talking about all the opportunities the university provided to students.
+When I first arrived at LSUS in August 1998, I remember the SGA president (Nick Crafts) talking about all the opportunities the university provided to students.
 It was because of him I got involved in SGA and student activities.
 I got involved in one thing and it snowballed into so many other opportunities.
-I feel very lucky about my time at LSUS.
+I feel very fortunate about my time at LSUS.

-What I do now: Chief of Staff at Arkansas State University
+What I do now: Vice Chancellor for Advancement at Arkansas State University.

 Advice to college-bound students: My biggest piece of advice is to commit to receiving a degree.
-For an average student like me, it wasn't easy, but with the encouragement of family and others at LSUS who cared about me, I was able to walk across that stage in May 2001 and it's something I'll always cherish.
-It always hurts me to see students start a degree and then after one to four semesters decide it's not for them after compiling student debt.
-After the first couple of years, I was able to study more material that applied to my passions and I started to excel a little more.
+For an ordinary student like me, it wasn't easy, but with the encouragement of family and others at LSUS who cared about me, I was able to walk across that stage in May 2001 and it's something I'll always cherish.
+It always pains me to see students start a degree and then after one to four semesters decide it's not for them after compiling student debt.
+After the first couple of years, I was able to study more material that applied to my interests and I started to excel.
 With a degree in hand, you will see a return on your investment of time and money.

 My toughest professional challenge: The toughest challenge I have is to stay focused on what's important.
 When I was working at Oklahoma State I was able to visit with Mr. Boone Pickens a couple of times.
 I always enjoyed that.
 One of the pieces of advice he gave me that stuck was that if you are on an elephant hunt, you do not get distracted by rabbits.
 That saying has helped to paint a very vivid picture for me to stay focused on what is important.
-With an iPhone, email, Facebook, Twitter and 500 channels on TV, it's easy to get distracted.
+With an iPhone, email, Facebook, Twitter and many TV channels, it's easy to get distracted.

 My toughest personal challenge: I want to have time for reflection.
 I have heard John Maxwell say that reflecting on experiences leads to better understanding.
-There are times that I feel like I am trying to do too many things, but feel like I'm not growing.
+There are times that I feel like I am trying to do too many things and not growing.
 I need that "white space" in my life to make sure I stay on track personally and professionally.

 Successes in my life: Outside of family, there are two things that I take great pride in having accomplished.
-First, I received an Aggie Ring at Texas A&M after I finished my Ph.D.
-It's something I wear with pride because of the values that all Aggies stand for.
+First, I led a collaborative effort to start an osteopathic medical school on the A-State campus.
+The medical school, which is on track to open in 2016 or 2017, has the opportunity to transform the state.
 The second are the two hardest worker awards that I received in high school.
 That still makes me proud because I'd like to be remembered for two things when I leave this world: hard work and treating people right.
 Because my high school baseball teammates voted me as the recipient, it has meant so much to me.